The Name Behind Operation Hammond

 What countries does Operation Hammond operate in?

 We currently have brigades and members in Canada as well as the USA.
-For more information about Operation Hammond Canada please visit www.OperationHammond.ca Note: As of 12/17 the site is under construction.
+For more information about Operation Hammond Canada please visit our Canadian website.OH CANADA WEBSITE

-I would like to have Operation Hammond at my convention or event.
+How do I ask Operation Hammond to be at my convention or event?

-Great, we are always looking to assist and attend conventions and events.
-Please see the Services link for more info.
+Great! we are always looking to assist and attend conventions and events.
+Please see the our services pages for more information.SERVICES

 What is Operation Hammond’s yearly operating budget?